xenocrat/HTTPHeader/README.md

 ## Usage

 Methods will check for the corresponding header in the `$_SERVER` superglobal by default, but will also accept a string containing a complete header as an argument.
+Methods will return `false` if the request header is not present or cannot be parsed.

 ### `HTTPHeader::Accept()`